A confounding bridge approach for double negative control inference on causal effects: Identification of causal effects with a negative control pair

 \end{example} This example offers a convenient adjustment when only summary data about crude effects are available.
-In the Supplementary Materials, we extend this example by allowing for exposures of arbitrary type and a nonparametric confounding bridge.
-In the next section, we consider estimation and inference methods when individual-level data are available.
+In the Supplementary Material, we extend this example by allowing for exposures of arbitrary type and a nonparametric outcome confounding bridge.
+Identification of causal effect is also possible without completeness condition, see \cite{zhang2023proximal}.